 Mark currently holds the following National Model Railroad Association Achievement Program certificates;

-Engineer Electrical, Engineer Civil, Model Railroad Author, Master Builder Scenery and Chief Dispatcher.
+Engineer Electrical, Engineer Civil, Model Railroad Author, Master Builder Scenery, Chief Dispatcher and Association Volunteer.

 He has about half of the work completed towards Master Builder Cars and Master Builder Structures..